albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 ## 1. Install Nginx

-Login with SSH
+Login with SSH. if the ssh is takes long or forever to connect, try using VPN. it will works.
 ```
 ssh username@your_IP
 ```

-Update all to the latest
+Update all to the latest update

 ```
 sudo su
 apt-get update
 apt-get upgrade
 ```

+We using Nginx for server, and proxy pass

 [Install Nginx](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04)